dazuma/toys/toys/docs/guide.md

 ### Gem Example

-Let's look at an example that combines the techniques above to provide all the basic tools for a Ruby gem.
-It provides:
+Let's look at a complete example that combines the techniques above to provide all the basic tools for a Ruby gem.
+It includes:

 * A testing tool that can be run with `toys test`
 * Code style checking using Rubocop, run with `toys rubocop`